lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Directory Structure
 --------------------

 There is some debate around where to keep unit tests.
-I started off with the unit tests in a separate `test/` directory, but have recently combined with the source code as per the [Angular 2 Style Guide][angular2-sg-dir].
+I started off with the unit tests in a separate `test/` directory, but have since combined with the source code as per the [Angular 2 Style Guide][angular2-sg-dir].
 Now I use `test/` for configs, etc purely pertaining to the test setup.

 ```